Nishant R.

 Can someone be both a product manager and a project manager?

-Yes, some professionals take on hybrid roles combining product and project management elements, especially in smaller companies with limited resources.
+Yes, some professionals take on hybrid roles combining product and project management, especially in smaller companies with limited resources.

 Which role has more responsibility: product manager or project manager?

-It depends on the organization.
-Product managers may have more strategic responsibility due to their impact on a product’s direction, while project managers are responsible for ensuring successful project completion.
+Depends on the organization.
+Product managers may have more strategic responsibility due to their impact on the product direction while project managers are responsible for delivering the project.

 What skills do you need to be a product manager vs. a project manager?